 In this subsection, we analyze current expected credit loss curves after month 0, for specific payment rules, as well as standard portfolio or segment loss curves, with all the results normalized by the portfolio or segment balance at month 0.
 From the perspective of account default and loss, we consider the account as being at risk of default as long as it remains open.
 Also, loss at default at the account level is defined as the account balance at the time of default.
-The trigger of default is when the account reaches 150 days past due or the account is charged off for other reasons.
-In the constant of the property of the positive of default as long as it stays open (i.e., as long as the remainder of month 0 balance is positive).
-The trigger of default of an open loan is the same as the trigger of account default.
-Thus, for our purposes loan default and account default occur simultaneously while the loan stays open.
+The trigger of default is when the account reaches 150 days past due or the account is charged off for other reasons.17 Under CECL, default and loss are measured at the loan level.
+Specifically, a loan will be at risk of default as long as it stays open (i.e., as long as the remainder of the month 0 balance is positive).
+The trigger of default and account default occur simultaneously while the loan stays open.
 When a loan defaults, we define the gross loan loss as the remainder of the month 0 balance at the time of default.
 The focus here is on gross loss; we don't deal with the problem of allocation of recoveries and net loss.